Dorothea Lange photographed this homeless family in 1939. They had been picking cotton in Phoenix but moved on when the work ran out.

 Assistance from Washington came in many forms, including the Works Progress Administration, Bureau of Public Roads, Public Works Administration, Civilian Conservation Corps (which had three camps around Phoenix) and assorted farm aid and agricultural price stabilization programs.
 Together, they employed thousands and became a huge driver of recovery.
 Del Webb, a big FDR supporter, made his early wealth from New Deal contracts.

 Federal funds helped the city acquire the land for Sky Harbor Airport and the WPA paved its runways and aprons, as well as build its first terminal and administration building.
-New Deal murals are still in the historic Post Office at Fillmore and Central (a project begun under Hoover, but the plaque credits Roosevelt and his Postmaster General — and political fixer — James Farley).
+The Spanish Colonial revival U.S. Post Office and Federal Building was constructed in 1936 at Central and Fillmore.
+Murals were painted by La Verne Nelson Black and Oscar Berninghaus; they're still there.
+(The project began under Hoover, but the plaque credits Roosevelt and his Postmaster General — and political fixer — James Farley).

 Some New Deal experiments were embraced more than others.
 The Farm Security Administration established cooperatives such as Camelback Farms to aid displaced farm families.
 The Subsistence Homestead Division of the Interior Department had its own plans for "urban farming" by the poor on small plots of land.
 One result was Phoenix Homesteads.
 These projects brought out the "deserving" vs. "undeserving" poor debate, with many Phoenicians worried they were drawing undesirable elements.

 These efforts gave ammunition to critics who worried about socialism and considered Roosevelt ("that man in the White House" — they couldn't stand to say his name) a "dictator."
 But like the genuinely socialistic Casa Grande Valley Farms, a project of the Federal Resettlement Administration and run by Walter Packard, they gave temporary relief but failed in the long run.